 We evaluated the performance of the proposed algorithm against network failures by a simulation study.
-We used Waxman model with default parameters in BRITE tool [13] to create a physical topology with 100 nodes and 400 optical fibers, one optical fiber for each direction.
-We also tried other topologies like Erdős-Rényi model available in BRITE tool and got similar simulation results.
+In [10], only the simulation results on Waxman model [11] topology were shown.
+In this paper we also show the simulation results on Erdős-Rényi (ER) model [12] topology.
+Two physical topologies with Waxman and ER models were designed by BRITE tool [19] with default parameters.
+Both Waxman and ER topologies had 100 nodes and 400 optical fibers, one optical fiber for each direction.
 The number of transmitters and receivers in a node was limited to 16.
 As the transmitter/receiver count was the main limit, there were enough number of wavelengths on a fiber to carry the lightpaths.
-The amount of traffic per s-d node pair had a LogNormal(-0.5,1) distribution.
+The amount of traffic per s-d node pair had a Log Normal (-0.5,1) distribution.
 In order to show the effect of traffic intensity, the traffic matrix was multiplied by k.
-A VNT was marked as congested if the utilization of one of its lightpaths was more than 50%.
-The attractor selection algorithm parameters were $\mu = 10$, $\delta = 50$, and $\zeta = 0.5$.
-The variance N of the noise
+A VNT was marked as congested if the utilization of one of its lightpaths was more than

+50%.
+The attractor selection algorithm parameters were $\mu = 10$ , $\delta = 50$ , and $\zeta = 0.5$ .
+The variance n of the noise $\eta$ was 0.15.
+Shortest path routing is applied on both physical and logical topologies.